CMU-17313Q/CMU-17313Q.github.io/docs/recitations/reci3-teamcontract.md

 -   What steps will the team take if a member is contributing too little, and at what point will this issue be escalated to the instructors?

 Remember to do [Recitation 3 quiz](https://www.gradescope.com/courses/1360202/assignments/8577415) on Gradescope!
 Please only open it after you have completed all the steps above.

-### **Activity 3: Group Reflection**

-Think of this as your team's very first meeting!
-Spend five minutes reflecting on it.
-What went well?
-Did you notice anything that can be improved upon in future meetings?
-For instance, were everyone’s ideas heard?
-Did everyone do their best to contribute?
-Do you have anything to add to your team contract?
-Remember to be constructive and tactful!

-### **Activity 4: Class Discussion**
-Share 2-3 interesting things your team added to your contract!